-Also, it might be good to override the default 30 second --timeout to something that suits you.
+Also, it might be good to set a connection --timeout limit to prevent your program from hanging if the server never responds.

 24 Meta

 24.1 Interface design

 The syntax of the command arguments closely corresponds to the actual HTTP requests sent over the wire.
 It has the advantage that it's easy to remember and read.
 It is often possible to translate an HTTP request to an HTTPie argument list just by inlining the request elements.
 For example, compare this HTTP request: